WindowsAzure-TrainingKit-RU/Demo-BuildClips/DemoHeader.md

 	Note that you need to create at least two entries in each provider, one for running the application locally using [http://127.0.0.1:81]() as the return (or callback) URL and the other for the URL of the site when deployed to Windows Azure Web Sites (e.g. [http://{YOUR-SITE-NAME}.azurewebsites.net/]()).

-	>**Important:** Make sure that the URL for the Windows Azure Web Sites scenario that you specify to the identity provider is available when you deploy the site during the demo, so choose a site name that is unlikely to be in use.
+	>**Important:** Make sure that the URL for the Windows Azure Web Sites scenario that you specify to the identity provider is available when you deploy the site during the demo by choosing a site name that is unlikely to be in use.
 Alternatively, you may create the site in advance to reserve its name and, during the demo, simply walk through the process without creating the site.

 	In addition, an (optional) segment in this demo requires you to deploy the application as a cloud service.
 If you intend to complete this segment, you also need to configure a third entry for the cloud service's URL (e.g. [http://{YOUR-CLOUD-SERVICE-NAME}.cloudapp.net]()).
 Use the cloud service name that you created earlier, as described in [Creating a Cloud Service](#setup4).